philsmd/7z2hashcat/README.md

 On the other hand, for all values above or equal 1 and smaller than 128, both coder attributes and the length of the decompressed data for CRC32 check is within the output.

-The following table should sum it up pretty nicely:
+The following table should sum up the most common data type indicator values pretty nicely:

 | data type indicator | Explanation  |
 | --------------------|--------------|